open-ephys/bonsai-onix1-docs/articles/hardware/index.md

 ---
-uid: hardware
+uid: data-acq-quick-start
-title: Hardware Guides
+title: Data Acquisition Quick Start
 ---

 Here you will find user guides and example workflows for the ONIX breakout board, headstages, and other compatible